mrsds/msf-ui/docs/core-docs/DEVELOPER_MANUAL.md

   * **Layer Rendering on the Map**: For a layer to render, the mapping library will need to fetch the resources (images/data files) necessary, decode those resources, then draw them onto the canvas.
 It must repeat that process whenever the map view changes or layers are added/removed.
 Ways to improve this are:
     * Use tiled datasets.
 This allows the library to parallelize resource gathering and cache resources more efficiently
     * Don't use large vector datasets.
 This goes along with tiling but large vector datasets require a greater amount of computation to render.
-  * **Beware D3 Renderings**: Rendering in D3, if done too often with fancy transitions can easily hog CPU power since (unlike React) there is no DOM diffing done to avoid unnecessary renderings.
-Pay attention to your D3 components to ensure they render only when needed and that your svg transitions are simple.
+  * **Beware VisJS Renderings**: Rendering in VisJS, if done too often with fancy transitions can easily hog CPU power since (unlike React) there is no DOM diffing done to avoid unnecessary renderings.
+Pay attention to your VisJS components to ensure they render only when needed and that your svg transitions are simple.

 <a id="optimizing-react-redux-performance-additional-techniques"></a>
 #### Additional Techniques in Improving Performance